 [PBT Keycaps, Programmable, Custom Layouts]

-Vortexgear POK3R or Vortex Poker 3 is a very popular and one of the best 60% mechanical keyboards for professionals that include programmers, coders and typists.
-The keyboard has got 61 keys in total and comes with Cherry MX Blue / Brown / Red / Clear / Silent Red / Silver switches to choose to from.
+Vortexgear POK3R or Vortex Poker 3 is a very popular and one of the best 60% mechanical keyboards for professionals that include programmers, coders, and typists.
+The keyboard has got 61 keys in total and comes with Cherry MX Blue / Brown / Red / Clear / Silent Red / Silver switches to choose from.
 It has got great build quality and has got aluminum construction.
-There are four DIP switches located at the bottom that allows you to change layout (DVORAK, COLEMAK or QWERTY), and also allows you to customize some of the main keys e.g. turning your Caps Lock key into an FN key, or repositioning FN and PN keys wherever you want on the board.
+There are four DIP switches located at the bottom that allows you to change the layout (DVORAK, COLEMAK or QWERTY), and also allows you to customize some of the main keys e.g. turning your Caps Lock key into an FN key, or repositioning FN and PN keys wherever you want on the board.

 This 60% mechanical keyboard has got Laster Etched PBT keycaps that are better than ABS keycaps as they are durable and hard, and do not develop shine or smooth out in the long run.
 Being a programmable keyboard, it has got 3 customizable layers, which you can program according to your requirements and ease.
 The LED under the space-bar key tells you about the layer you are currently working on.
-You can enable or record macros up to 32 keystrokes per key, which is remarkable and prove very useful for code snipplet, text navigation & selection etc. All the programming settings of programmable keys is stored on the on-board memory, and no software is needed for customization and changing settings.
+You can enable or record macros up to 32 keystrokes per key, which is remarkable and prove very useful for code snippet, text navigation & selection, etc. All the programming settings of programmable keys are stored on the on-board memory, and no software is needed for customization and changing settings.

 The keyboard also has a gaming side too as it supports N-Key Rollover with Anti-Ghosting.
 So, if you want to enjoy a bit of gaming, when you need a change from the work, then this keyboard is very much capable of gaming too.
 The only thing that this keyboard lacks is the LED backlighting, which could have made this keyboard almost unbeatable in every aspect.
 However, most of the users can live without it but it should be there for a keyboard of this quality and caliber.
 The keyboard is compatible with Windows XP / 7 / Vista / 10, Mac OS, Linux, but the firmware update is carried out on Windows only.
 So, if you looking for an ultra-compact mechanical keyboard for your programming and typing needs then you won’t find anything better than this.
 It is also available in white that looks outright classy.
 Highly Recommended by me.